Noga-ng/NCache/README.md

 ]
 ```

-The next `get()` or `has()` operation detects the invalid tag state, deletes the cached value through its own driver, and removes the corresponding registry entry.
+The next `get()` or `has()` detects the invalid tag state, deletes the cached
+value through its own driver, and removes the corresponding registry entry.

 ```text
 invalidateTag()